 The 4th Madoff case, Case 2.6 Bernard L. Madoff Investment and Securities: A Focus on Auditors' and Accountants' Legal Liability has been revised to reflect latest developments related to Madoff's accountant, David Friehling.
-In addition, the case highlights the possible legal liability faced by auditors of the feeder funds.
+In addition, the case highlights possible legal liability faced by auditors of the feeder funds.

 Cases run only 3-5 pages in length, which dramatically reduces the time necessary for students to grasp key learning objectives.
 Students will be thankful for providing cutting-edge instruction in such an efficient manner.

 Discussion questions: Discussion questions from each section will help to facilitate dialogue between you and your students, allowing for each individual student to firmly grasp the most important elements of each case.

 Ensuring student mastery: Each case focuses on one specific topic, ensuring student mastery of that topic.
 The unique format also provides instructors with significant flexibility in integrating the case into their syllabus or lesson plan.

 Post-Sarbanes Technical audit guidance: The cases provide in-depth, up-to-date coverage of the post-Sarbanes technical audit guidance issued by the PCAOB, organised around the following themes:

 Fraud Cases: Violations of Accounting Principles